vimtaai/elte-efop-feladattar/tasks/filter-settlements/task.en.md

 ### Additional tasks

-- Make the program case-insensitive (capitel letters should not matter)!
+- Make the program case-insensitive (capital letters should not matter)!
 - Remove the search button, and make it so that after every new letter the settlements are listed again.

 ### Examples (including both additional task)